k1000/contenta/README.md

 Contenta
 ========
 Tired of bloated CMS.
 Simple, extendible CMS writen on the top of Django.

+Tested with django 1.4.

 Features:
 * Unlimited pages in tree hierarchy